Puzzle Panic

-Puzzle Panic, also known as Ken Uston's Puzzle Panic, is a video game created by blackjack strategist Ken Uston, Bob Polin (designer of Blue Max), and Ron Karr.
-It was published by Epyx in 1984 for the Atari 8-bit family and Commodore 64.
+Puzzle Panic, also known as Ken Uston's Puzzle Panic, is a puzzle video game created by blackjack strategist Ken Uston, Bob Polin (designer of Blue Max), and Ron Karr.
+It was published by Epyx in 1984 for the Atari 8-bit computers and Commodore 64.

 Gameplay

 The player guides Benny, a light bulb, through a series of 11 puzzles, each with varying difficulty settings (a total of over 40 levels).
 At the completion of each level, there are a few available exits, each bearing an obscure symbol, which take Benny forward or back in the game (or possibly to repeat the level).
 The final level, the "Metasequence," is a cryptic puzzle with a non-explicit objective.
 Its original purpose was part of a contest: those who solved it correctly by the August 13, 1984 deadline could enter in a drawing to win a weekend at an Atlantic City casino with co-creator Ken Uston.